What is Hyper Independence?

 Hypervigilance

 Also related to distrust, hypervigilance is a more active response to trauma.
 Instead of keeping people out, a hypervigilant person will watch others closely for the first sign of a physical, mental, or emotional attack.
-We usually witness hypervigilance in cases of post-traumatic stress disorder (PTSD).
+We usually witness hypervigilance in cases of posttraumatic stress disorder (PTSD).

 Trauma Causes Hyper-Independence